Option Papers

 4. Immersion in Sound: Percussion, Voice, Melody, Music

-5. Immersion in Light, and the Clinical Gaze
+5. Immersion in Light: Beyond the Clinical Gaze

 6. Transformative Tactility: Touch, Massage, Manipulation, and Synaesthesia